Python for linear algebra (for absolute beginners)

 But you're here because of my teaching, so let me tell you about that:

-I have almost 20 years of experience teaching programming, data analysis, signal processing, statistics, linear algebra, and experiment design.
+I have 20 years of experience teaching programming, data analysis, signal processing, statistics, linear algebra, and experiment design.
 I've taught undergraduate students, PhD candidates, postdoctoral researchers, and full professors.
 I teach in "traditional" university courses, special week-long intensive courses, and Nobel prize-winning research labs.
-I have >50 hours of online lectures on neuroscience data analysis that you can find on my website and youtube channel.
-And I've written several technical books about these topics (look them up on amazon!) with a few more on the way.
+I have >80 hours of online lectures on neuroscience data analysis that you can find on my website and youtube channel.
+And I've written several technical books about these topics with a few more on the way.

 By popular request, here are suggested course progressions for various educational goals: